 At some point we all feel low, anxious, worried or depressed.
 It is completely normal but it can also start to impact what we do and who we are and when we reach that point it is important to get help to prevent these feelings getting worse.
 We understand that seeking support is a big step.
-There are many situations in a person’s life which may cause stress, anxiety, low mood or depression.
+There are many situations in a person’s life which may cause stressanxietylow mood or depression.
 We hope to provide you with support and information that will help you feel yourself again.

 Our teams are trained and experienced in supporting a wide range of more common mental health issues.
 This often involves ‘talking therapy’ approaches which may be delivered through groups and courses, as well as 1-2-1 support.

-You can refer yourself to the NHS Herefordshire and Worcestershire Talking Therapies by phone or by completing our online referral form using the links below.
+If you're over 16 and registered with a GP in Herefordshire or Worcestershire, you can refer yourself to the NHS Herefordshire and Worcestershire Talking Therapies by phone or by completing our online referral form using the links below.

 Please note you must live in either Herefordshire or Worcestershire and be registered with a local GP practice to access NHS Herefordshire and Worcestershire Talking Therapies.
 If you live outside of these counties, find details of your local NHS Talking Therapies Service.

-If you fall outside of the age brackets specified above or need support for a young person please visit our Children's Mental Health and Wellbeing website
+If you fall outside of the age brackets specified above or need support for a young person please visit our Children's Mental Health and Wellbeing website.

 What happens after I am referred?